 In addition to seeing live theatre performances every term and experiencing some professional workshops, pupils have the opportunity to come on the New York Broadway tour, which next runs in April 2020, where they will see five productions and attend two professional workshops on a five-day tour.

 This part of the course is internally-assessed and externally moderated.
 Pupils devise a practical performance based on a given stimulus, linked with a practitioner or genre.
 Pupils may choose either acting, lighting or sound design.

 The timing of the final performance is 5-16 minutes, depending on group size.
 Work is performed to a public audience and recorded on DVD.
-Pupils will produce a short portfolio charting key moments in their devising process and the development of their skills.
+Pupils will produce a 900-word portfolio charting key moments in their devising process and the development of their skills.
 They end the unit evaluating their final performance or design in a timed 1 hour and 30 minutes controlled assessment, where they write an evaluation report.

 - Component 2: Performance from a Text (20%)

 This part of the GCSE is externally assessed by a visiting examiner.
 Pupils are assessed on either their acting, lighting or sound design skill, in a timed public performance, combining two different, ten-minute extracts from a published play.